 - Tomato Paste: Deepens the stew's color and enriches the tomato flavor.

-- Onion: Fundamental for a flavorful base, offering sweetness when cooked.
+- Onion and Garlic: Fundamental for a flavorful base.

 - Coconut Milk: Brings creaminess and a subtle tropical sweetness.